 - Joint birthday celebrations (can be quarterly or twice a year)

 - Holiday events

-9. Help parents build community with each other
+9. Help families build community with each other

-A strong sense of community within your center makes for happier parents, which leads to higher retention and more referrals.
-Community building doesn’t always come naturally to parents, so they’ll probably need a little nudge.
+A strong sense of community within your center makes for happier families, which leads to higher retention and more referrals.
+Community building doesn’t always come naturally to people, so they’ll probably need a little nudge.

-Some ways to help parents build community include:
+Some ways to help families build community include:

 10. Use a tool like brightwheel to strengthen communication and engagement

-The more you communicate with parents about their child’s education, the more they’ll feel connected to your center and excited to continue their child’s development at home.
-Using a software like brightwheel encourages more communication and engagement between families and your center.
-By centralizing messaging, reminders, alerts, brightwheel helps ensure that families never miss important updates.
+The more you communicate with families about their child’s education, the more they’ll feel connected to your center and excited to continue their child’s development at home.
+Using a software like brightwheel's communication feature encourages more communication and engagement between families and your center.
+By centralizing messaging, reminders, and alerts, brightwheel helps ensure that families never miss important updates.
 You can also send photo and video updates to give parents a peek into their child’s day and insight into what skills their child is developing.